-[9] The Complainant submitted a table of three comparable sales (all IWM properties), with a median time adjusted sale price (TASP) of \$102 psf, the requested valuation rate.
-The Complainant also submitted third party reports supporting each sale, and argued that all three comparables (comps) were "over-assessed" with assessment-to-sale ratios (ASRs) of 1.14, 1.14, and 1.33 respectively.
+[9] The Complainant submitted a table of five comparable sales (all IWM properties), with a median time adjusted sale price (TASP) of \$102 psf, the requested valuation rate.
+The Complainant also submitted third party reports supporting each sale, and argued that all but one of these comparables (comps) were "over-assessed" with assessment-to-sale ratios (ASRs) of 1.22, 1.31, 1.14, and 1.33 for the first, second, third, and fifth sales respectively.

-[10] The Complainant argued that the Respondent's single tenant warehouse (IWS) sale is not a good comp, since IWS properties transact in a different market, with different prospective purchasers than do the IWM properties.
+[10] The Complainant also argued that none of the Respondent's single tenant warehouse (IWS) sales are good comps, since IWS properties transact in a different market, with different prospective purchasers than do the IWM properties.

-[11] In rebuttal, the Complainant submitted Municipal Government Board (MGB) Order 044/05 to support his argument that the Respondent's year of construction (AYOC) 1998 comp should be excluded, owing to the "lull" in industrial warehouse construction in Calgary from the mid-1980s to the mid-1990s.
-The Board in that decision concluded that: "properties built before 1990 are generally a higher risk investment than newer properties due to differences in wall height, construction materials, location, remaining economic life, and other factors."
+[11] In rebuttal, the Complainant submitted Municipal Government Board (MGB) Order 044/05 to support his argument that the Respondent's two 1998 year-of-construction (AYOC) sales should be excluded, owing to a purported "lull" in industrial warehouse construction in Calgary from the mid-1980s to the mid-1990s.
+The Board in this MGB decision concluded that: "properties built before 1990 are generally a higher risk investment than newer properties due to differences in wall height, construction materials, location, remaining economic life, and other factors."